W1ck3dDan/debrid-wiki/README.md

 You also need to install [Cairo Graphics](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/#cairo-graphics), which is used to make social cards and performing image optimization.

+> [!NOTE]
+> Optional but recommended: Rename `.env.example` to `.env` and fill in the required environment variables.
+You can make a personal access token for GitHub [here](https://github.com/settings/personal-access-tokens/new).
+Make a classic token with no scopes and copy it to the `.env` file.

 ### Running

 ```